avwsolutions/DOD-AMS-Workshop/workshop.md

 > Note : Elastic recommends using Oracle Java over OpenJDK.
 In this workshop we will use OpenJDK which also is supported.

-Below the commands for installing the openJDK JRE and checking if the path & version (1.7 or greater) are correct.
+Below you will find the commands for installing the openJDK JRE and checking if the path & version (1.7 or greater) are correct.

 ```
 $ sudo yum -y install jre